-The event raised $2000 to help support those who live with Parkinson's Disease in Oshkosh and the Fox Valley Community.
-Funds are being used to help support a Rock Steady Boxing class for those who live with Parkinson's Disease.
-The class will help people with movement, exercise, and will help delay the onset and advance of disease symptoms.
+The 7th Annual Titan 5k on August 3rd, 2019 experienced a beautiful, albeit hot and humid day, and offered some exciting races in the 5k and in the Kiddy Quarter.
+We again had over 100 registrants with over 175 people in attendance.
+The event raised $1,000 to help support those who live with Parkinson's Disease in the Fox Valley Community.
+Funds are being used to help support Rock Steady Boxing classes for those who live with Parkinson's Disease.
+These classes help with movement and exercise and will help delay the onset and advance of disease symptoms.